AnandDedha/AWS/aws-cli-commands/s3-cli.md

 aws s3 sync s3://datatechdemo2222 s3://backup-bucket
 ```

-#### Exclude & Include - we can filter the results by using the --exclude or --include option.
+#### Exclude & Include - We can filter the results by using the --exclude or --include option.

 ```
 aws s3 cp ./DataSync/ s3://datatechdemo2222/logs/ --recursive  --include "*.jpg"